simonmichael/hledger_site/src/install.md

    - Alpine: `apk add gmp-dev ncurses-dev zlib-dev`
    - openSUSE: `zypper install gmp-devel ncurses-devel zlib-devel`

-2. A configured system locale that specifies a text encoding.
+2. A configured system locale that specifies a text encoding;
-  Otherwise you'll see text-decoding-related errors when working with non-ascii characters.
+  otherwise you'll see text decoding errors when processing non-ascii characters.
-  For example, `echo $LANG` should show something like `en_US.UTF-8` or `zh_CN.GB2312` or `C.UTF-8` - it should not be just `C`, or unset.
+  For example, on most unix systems `echo $LANG` should show something like `en_US.UTF-8` or `zh_CN.GB2312` or `C.UTF-8` - it should not be just `C`, or unset.
   This is discussed more in [Text encoding](#text-encoding), below.